 Start, read or write, stop - with command timing for capstan (or equivalent) operation as follows.

-Capstan on-time, in milliseconds, is set at the time needed to pass 130 mm of tape at the rated tape speed, s, defined as rounded to the nearest millisecond.
+Capstan on-time, in milliseconds, is set at the time needed to pass 130 mm of tape at the rated tape speed, s, and is defined as (130 [mm])/(s [m/s]) rounded to the nearest millisecond.